AntoineHo/HapPy/README.md

 [![DOI](https://zenodo.org/badge/299235590.svg)](https://zenodo.org/badge/latestdoi/299235590)

 ## 1. General
-This tool helps assess the haploidy *H* of a given assembly.
+This tool assesses the haploidy *H* of a given assembly.
 *H* is defined as the fraction of the bases of the genome that are in the collapsed peak *C*.
-This metrics is calculated as *H*=*C*/(*C*+*U*/2), where *C* is the size (peak area) of the collapsed peak and *U* the size of the uncollapsed peak in the per-base coverage histogram of the assembly.
+This metrics is calculated as *H*=*C*/(*C*+*U*/2), where *C* is the size (area) of the collapsed peak and *U* the size of the uncollapsed peak in the per-base coverage histogram of the assembly.

 For more information, see:
-  **Overcoming uncollapsed haplotypes in long-read assemblies of non-model organisms**, Nadège Guiglielmoni, Antoine Houtain, Alessandro Derzelle, Karine van Doninck, Jean-François Flot, bioRxiv 2020, doi: https://doi.org/10.1101/2020.03.16.993428
+  **Overcoming uncollapsed haplotypes in long-read assemblies of non-model organisms**, Nadège Guiglielmoni, Antoine Houtain, Alessandro Derzelle, Karine Van Doninck, Jean-François Flot, bioRxiv 2020, doi: https://doi.org/10.1101/2020.03.16.993428

 ### Requirements: